Economic activity and social change in the UK, real-time indicators: 23 April 2026

 Energy Performance Building Certificates

-The seasonally adjusted number of Energy Performance Building Certificates (EPCs) lodged in England and Wales for new dwellings remained broadly unchanged in February 2026, compared with January 2026.
-When compared with February 2025, they increased by 7%.
+The seasonally adjusted number of Energy Performance Building Certificates (EPCs) lodged in England and Wales for new dwellings decreased by 6% in March 2026, compared with February 2026, and also decreased by 5% when compared with March 2025.

-The seasonally adjusted number of Energy Performance Building Certificates (EPCs) lodged in England and Wales for existing dwellings decreased by 3% in February 2026, compared with the previous month, and decreased by 8% when compared with February 2025.
+The seasonally adjusted number of Energy Performance Building Certificates (EPCs) lodged in England and Wales for existing dwellings increased by 5% in March 2026, compared with the previous month, but decreased by 4% when compared with March.

 Our accompanying Energy Performance Building Certificates (EPC) dataset and the Ministry of Housing, Communities and Local Government's Weekly EPCs for domestic properties dataset are available.